brentstewart/Visio_Stencils/README.md

 # Visio_Stencils

-This repository contains Visio Stencils.
+This repository contains Visio Stencils and was described in https://www.nextpertise.net/visio_shapes/.

 "Brent's Stencils" is a more traditional set of icons with some work put in to customize connection points.
 The link lines have been modified to set the text angle to ATAN(Height/Width) which will cause text to angle with the line.